 Additionally, foam gaskets are prevalent in manufacturing settings, often used to provide cushioning and protection for components during assembly.
 This reduces wear and tear, ultimately extending the lifespan of machinery and equipment.

-Comparing Foam Gasket Material to Other Types
+Comparing Gasket Material to Other Types

 When comparing foam gasket material to traditional rubber or cork gaskets, the advantages quickly become apparent.
 Foam gaskets maintain flexibility over a wide temperature range, while rubber can harden or degrade, leading to ineffective seals over time.